SELECT, TABLE, WITH — retrieve rows from a table or view

 must be non-null and non-negative.
 Also, while

-does not have to be a simple
+the offset does not have to be a simple

 constant, it cannot contain variables, aggregate functions, or window